gutlibe/aisean/documentations/Page Template.md

 }
 ```

-## Complete Example
+## Complete Example: Updated Dashboard Page

-Here's a complete example of a dashboard page:
+Here's a complete example of a dashboard page using the multi-render approach:

 ```javascript
 import { Page } from '../../../core/page.js';